Yucheng-Jiang/Voyager/documents/GOALS.md

 ### Summary

 In this final project, the goal is aim at finding all the possible flight routes from airport of departure to destination.
-All the possible flight routes will be mapped on the world map and be sorted based on the betweenness centrality.
+Heatmap visualization of worldwide airports based on the betweenness centrality.

 ### Dataset